ARISE-Initiative/robomimic/README.md

 Read this short [tutorial page](https://robomimic.github.io/docs/tutorials/viewing_results.html).

 -------
-## Real robot evaluation (r2d2 only)
+## Real robot evaluation (droid only)
-Use this forked r2d2: https://github.com/snasiriany/r2d2/tree/robomimic-eval.
+Use this forked droid: https://github.com/snasiriany/droid/tree/robomimic-eval.
 Note that the branch is `robomimic-eval`.

-Run this script: https://github.com/snasiriany/r2d2/blob/robomimic-eval/scripts/evaluation/evaluate_policy.py.
+Run this script: https://github.com/snasiriany/droid/blob/robomimic-eval/scripts/evaluation/evaluate_policy.py.
 Before doing so, make sure to fill out `CKPT_PATH` with the path to the saved robomimic checkpoint you wish to evaluate.